Data Types and Variables

 end

-The rules for the <TypeName> are similar to other identifiers, and must follow the following regular expression.
-Other restrictions apply; refer to Valid Identifier Format for more information.
+The rules for the <TypeName> are similar to other identifiers and must obey the regular expression that follows.
+Other restrictions apply.
+See Valid Identifier Format for more information.

 [A-Za-z_][A-Za-z0-9_]+